indrz/indrz-doc/content/directions.md

 ## indrz Directions API

 Welcome to the indoor directions/ routing API.
 You can use this API to request indoor routes / directions across campuses and buildings indoors and outdoors.
+This API offers multi-level navigation connecting indivdual building levels through cooridors such as stairs, elevators, escalators or ramps.
+Route types are available such as barrierer free for wheelchair access.

 ### Retrieve directions using only coordinates and a floor number
 here is the regular expression